LyonSyonII/hunt-rs/README.md

 # Hunt
-Hunt is a simplified Find command made with Rust.
+Hunt is a (highly-opinionated) simplified Find command made with Rust.
 It searches a file/folder by name on the entire drive.

 ## Usage